Annie Sanders

 Anastasia "Annie" Sanders (born July 22, 2007) is an American rock climber who specialises in competition climbing, with an emphasis on the bouldering, lead, and combined disciplines.
 She came to international attention at the 2021 IFSC Climbing World Youth Championships in Voronezh, where she won gold in all three Youth B U16 events before the age of 15.
-In the same year, she flashed the sport climbing route, Omaha Beach at the Red River Gorge, a climbing route considered an extreme standard of difficulty in outdoor sport climbing.
+In the same year, she flashed the sport climbing route Omaha Beach at the Red River Gorge, a climbing route considered an extreme standard of difficulty in outdoor sport climbing.

 In 2025, Sanders became the first American woman to win IFSC World Cup titles in both Lead and Bouldering.
 The Olympics has described her as a “teenage sensation” in the sport.

 Early life

-Sanders was born in Fort Worth, Texas, and grew up in a passionate climbing family.
-Her mother is both a climber and a coach, and Annie began climbing indoors and outdoors as early as age two and competing in youth events around seven years old.
-Summers for her family often involved camping and visiting climbing destinations—such as the Red River Gorge—and attending the IFSC Climbing World Cup in Vail.
+Sanders was born in Fort Worth, Texas, to Jack Sanders and Olya Sanders, introducing her to climbing before she could walk at 10 months old.

 By the time she entered high school, Sanders balanced a rigorous schedule of AP classes with intensive training and competitions.
+Before the age of 16, Sanders held four World Youth World Championship wins, and six National Youth Championship wins.

-A 2024 NBC Dallas, Fort Worth profile highlighted how she structures her days around schoolwork and climbing, managing travel, rest, and competition preparation like a full-time athlete, all while keeping her sights set on the 2028 Olympics.
+A 2025 NBC Dallas, Fort Worth profile highlighted how she structures her days around schoolwork, 10 hours of daily training, managing travel, rest, and competition in preparation for the 2028 Olympics.

 Competition climbing career

-Transitioning to senior competition, Sanders reached finals at Salt Lake City (4th) and Seoul (5th) during the 2023 IFSC World Cup season.
-She continued her meteoric rise in 2024, claiming her first Boulder World Cup victory in Seoul with three tops and four zones in finals.
-That season included podium finishes in Lead—Bronze medals in Koper and Seoul—and a 4th-place overall in Boulder World Cup standings.
+Sanders began her senior debut in 2023, reaching finals in Salt Lake City (4th) and Seoul (5th) during the 2023 IFSC Climbing World Cup season.
+She claimed her first Boulder World Cup victory in Seoul with three tops and four zones in finals.
+That season included podium finishes in Lead, with a bronze medal in Koper, and Seoul, finishing with a 4th-place overall in World Climbing Boulder World Cup standings.